will-mccormack/CS-M148-Proj/README.md

 ### Regression

 This project investigated several regression models to check their ability to predict popularity.
-These include an unregularized Ordinary Least Squares (OLS) and Least Absolute Deviation (LAD) regression, along with Lasso and Ridge regularization on an Ordinary Least Squares model.
+These include an unregularized  Least Squares (OLS) and Least Absolute Deviation (LAD) regression, along with Lasso and Ridge regularization on an  Least Squares model.

 #### Unregularized Models